zerodep/piso/README.md

 # Benchmarking

 Seems to run 3 times more efficient than RegExp implementations.
 But date parsing is, of course, slower compared to `new Date('2024-03-26')`.
 On the other hand `new Date('2024-03-26')` resolves to UTC while `new Date(2024, 2, 26)` does not.
-Not sure what to expect but IMHO it should be a local date.
+Not sure what to expect but IMHO `new Date('2024-03-26')` should be a local date.